 If you’re an angler, you’ll find bass, carp and kurper here.

 South-east of Pretoria lies a constellation of natural attractions – private and public reserves, sanctuaries and wooded hideaways.
 They are grouped within a destination called Dinokeng, which jauntily labels itself ‘Africa in one day’.

 Sprawling over a surprisingly large 200 000 hectares, Dinokeng includes Roodeplaat Dam Nature Reserve, long a popular destination for people living in Pretoria and Johannesburg.

-The dam itself (an irrigation dam originally, later developed as part of a game reserve) attracts many anglers, and the variety of vegetation around it offers good birding.
+The dam itself (an irrigation dam originally, later developed as part of a game reserve) attracts many anglers, and the variety of vegetation around it means good birding.
 There’s even a chance of seeing the secretive finfoot.
-Also watch out for osprey, white-winged terns, purple gallinules and black crakes.
-There are often jacanas balancing on lilypads with their long, spread-out toes.
-You’ll find 2 bird hides on the shores of the dam.
-Insiders say that the eastern bird hide also offers good game viewing opportunities, too.
+Also watch out for osprey, white-winged terns, purple swamp hens and black crakes.
+There are often jacanas balancing on lily pads with their long, spread-out toes.
+You’ll find two bird hides on the shores of the dam.
+Insiders say that the eastern bird hide also offers good game viewing opportunities.